The purpose of the Policy is to set out the requirements for the company in respect of the potential conflicts of interest.

 Who does the Guidance Apply to?

-It applies to all staff employed or seconded to JMI Brokers LTD Limited (JMI).
+It applies to all staff employed or seconded to JMI Brokers LTD (JMI).
 It also applies to all management and those working on long term contracting arrangements.
 It may also apply to JMI Brokers personnel where a conflict arises involving the Group.

 Other Documents Which Need to be Considered.